-We’re committed to offering the tools and flexibility lenders and servicers need to provide effective assistance, including payment relief, loan modifications, and even the additional recovery support provided by HUD-approved housing counselors at Fannie Mae’s Disaster Response Network™.
+We’re committed to offering the tools and flexibility lenders and servicers need to provide effective assistance, including payment relief, loan modifications, and even the additional recovery support provided by HUD-approved housing counselors through Fannie Mae’s disaster recovery counseling services.

 Fannie Mae Disaster Resiliency & Relief